arthurmov/pacman/README.md

-# Pac-Man Clone in JavaScript
+# PacMan Clone in JavaScript

 This project is a simple Pac-Man clone built using JavaScript, HTML5, and CSS.
 It replicates the core mechanics of the classic arcade game, where the player controls Pac-Man to move through a maze,